lofven/BannerTime/README.md

 # BannerTime

 Digital clock, in the form of banner-command.
-Win &amp; Linux.
+Can run on Win and Linux, with some minor tweaks in settings.